Knetic/hotcake/INTERNALS.md

 ###I want to hotswap my constructor, can I use Hotcake?

 Yes.
-But before you try to do that, please understand that trying to hotswap constructors leads to very ugly solutions. **You are much better off using "extend" and "ctor" than trying to hotswap actual constructors**.
+But before you try to do that, please understand that trying to hotswap constructors leads to moderately ugly solutions. **You are much better off using "extend" and "ctor" than trying to hotswap actual constructors**.

 **Seriously.** If you're writing new code, or able to refactor your current codebase, use "extend" and "ctor".

-But if you really, really, really need to; Hotcake also has an "extendClass" function which is more advanced, but also less elegant.
+But if you really, really, really need to; Hotcake also has an "extendClass" function which is more advanced.
 It works by "chaining" class definitions together with the use of surrogates.
-It does what it can to make sure that unused class definitions get garbage collected, and to make sure no call stack size limits are reached.

 To explain how this works, let's keep using our original example, but try to edit the constructor.
 This means that if we want to hotswap the constructor, we need to create a new class, and point the old class prototypes to use the new class prototype.